linasdias/100daysofcode/README.md

 ### 2020

 #### Twitter posting (in Portuguese)
-*Edit 070720:* I started the process of deactivating my Twitter account, so the challenge's transcripts are [here](https://github.com/linasdias/100daysofcode/blob/master/100daysofcode2020.txt).
+*Edit 070720/070121:* I <s>started the process of deactivating</s> deactivated my Twitter account at the time, so the challenge's transcripts are [here](https://github.com/linasdias/100daysofcode/blob/master/100daysofcode2020.txt).
 :blush: Challenge completed!

 #### Motivation!